Heterogeneous interactions and polymer entropy decide organization and dynamics of chromatin domains: Simulation details

+where the matrix $\mathsf{C}$ is the $pseudo$-$inverse$ of the matrix $\mathsf{\chi}$~\cite{kumari2020computing}, superscript $i$ represents the iteration number, $\lambda$ denotes the damping factor with $0<\lambda<1$, and $\epsilon_n^{(i+1)}$ is the well-depth of the SDK attractive interaction for the next iteration step.
+Note that when we iteratively tune the interaction strength, we are tuning for the whole set of bead-pairs simultaneously.
+The parameter ``susceptibility" in the equation accounts for the bead interaction with all other beads.

-For a chromatin, we do not know the interaction energy strengths {\it \`a priori}.
-Given 5C/HiC data, we performed an inverse calculation and obtained the optimal interaction strengths that are consistent with the experimental contact probability map~\cite{kumari2020computing}.
-The inverse algorithm works as follows: we start with the initial guess values of interaction strengths, simulate the polymer following the conventional forward Brownian dynamics method and obtain the simulated contact probabilities in the steady state.
-Based on a statistical method, the interaction strengths are revised for the next iteration, depending upon the difference between the simulated and the known experimental contact probabilities (see SI).
-We perform several iterations of the loop (i.e., BD simulation, calculation of contact probability and revision of interaction strength) until the error between the simulated and experimental contact probabilities is less than a predetermined tolerance value.
+The flowchart of the IBD methodology is given schematically in Fig.~\ref{fig:S1}.
+We start with the initial guess values of interaction strengths, simulate the polymer following the conventional forward Brownian dynamics method and obtain the simulated contact probabilities in the steady state.
+The interaction strengths are revised for the next iteration, depending upon the difference between the simulated and the known experimental contact probabilities.
+We perform several iterations of the loop (i.e., BD simulation, calculation of contact probability, revision of interaction strength) until the error between the simulated and experimental contact probabilities is less than a predetermined tolerance value.
+Using these optimal interaction strengths, we study the dynamics of the chromatin domain.
+In the present work, we have applied the IBD technique to the two chromatin domains ($\alpha$-globin gene locus and a domain in Chr7) and investigate the static and dynamic properties of the chromatin domain.